As Christians we have the best news in the world to share, so why are we so hesitant to share the Gospel of Jesus Christ with others?

 Jesus said to him, “I am the way, and the truth, and the life.
 No one comes to the Father except through me.

 And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved.”

 The Lord used tracts that were handed to me over the course of my life, so I know they have purpose and impact.
-Living Waters ministries has some great evangelism resources and tracts available (the million dollar bill tract is a family favorite) and I encourage you to keep some handy in your purse, car and even by your front door.
+Living Waters ministries have some great evangelism resources and tracts available (the million dollar bill tract is a family favorite), and I encourage you to keep some handy in your purse, car and even by your front door.